 At thirty-five years old I had written so much that I did not question myself about it, my writing, I knew that I could write and that confidence showed.
 I knew what I was doing and felt and thought and believed that I did.
 Anyone could say whatever they wanted to say about most anything but I knew that I could write.

-I hadn’t read volumes on literary style, I hadn’t been taught how to write like anyone else and more importantly, I hadn’t been untaught how to write like me.
-I learned the basic rules of English and Grammar and not unlike the basic math skills of addition, subtraction, multiplication and division, they served me well.
+I hadn’t read volumes on literary style.
+I hadn’t been taught how to write like anyone else and untaught how to write like me.
+I learned the basic rules of English and Grammar and not unlike the basic math skills of addition, subtraction, multiplication, and division, they served me well.
 I had learned those basic rules of English and composition well enough to feel comfortable enough to begin to sometimes break them.
-My extensive vocabulary was at my fingertips and ever ready on the tip of my tongue, I was one of those people for whom it had become natural to use so-called ten-dollar words in my regular conversation, not as a matter of any sort of pretense but because that is who I was and had become after years of attentiveness to words.
-I wrote all first drafts long hand and as a result, my own knowledge stayed fresh and present, without having to rely on spell check or Word, for sentence structure or correction, I rarely misspelled words.
+My extensive vocabulary was at my fingertips and ever ready on the tip of my tongue.
+I was one of those people who used so-called ten-dollar words in my regular conversation, not as a matter of any sort of pretense but because that is who I was and had become after years of attentiveness to words.
+I wrote all first drafts longhand and as a result, my own knowledge stayed fresh and present, without having to rely on spell check or Word, for sentence structure or correction.
+I rarely misspelled a word.
 My writing was more thorough, my prose more fluid and natural.

 A few years ago when I decided to finally pursue my writing as an actual career, I became scared.
-I started listening to all of the “advice” out there about “how” to do what I was already really good at doing, writing really well and exactly like, me.
-I became overly concerned with genre and whether or not I was writing in or out of my comfort zone and this set of rules and that set of rules and what so and so said about this, that, or the other thing.
-I became worried over writing sex scenes and the use of the f-word, and then any other word, and what would whoever think of it and then, finally, of me.
-Was I being too unladylike?
-Was whatever it was too uptight, too professional, too unprofessional, what would my grandmother think of it, or have thought of it, or whoever?
+I started listening to all of the “advice” out there about “how” to do what I was already really good at doing, which was writing really well and exactly like, me.
+I became overly concerned with genre and whether or not I was writing in or out of my comfort zone and this set of rules and that set of rules and what so and so said about this that or the other thing.
+I became worried over writing sex scenes and the use of the f-word and then any other word and what would whoever think of it and then, finally, of me, was I being too unladylike, was whatever it was too uptight, too professional, too unprofessional, what would my grandmother think of it, or whoever.
 Would people get the wrong idea about me?
 Since when I do care?
-Well, I don’t, didn’t, really want to deal with it, and I’ve been writing business letters since grade school but now that isn’t good enough either and do it this way and that way and the other way… Until I became so pent-up and so repressed about it all, so afraid of screwing up, ( according to whose idea of screwing up?) that the work itself became stifled.
+Well, I didn’t really want to deal with it.
+Oh my God I’ve been writing business letters since grade school but now that isn’t good enough either?
+And do it this way and that way and the other way… until I became so pent up and so repressed about it all, so afraid of screwing up ( according to whose idea of screwing up?) that the work itself became stifled.

-More than once I fell into ( have fallen into) the trap of trying to explain, explain, explain what it is that I do as a writer and the difference between what I write and who I am and the fiction of it all verses the reality of me as a person and so many other things that I have heard other writers talk about too.
+More than once I fell into the trap of trying to explain, explain, explain what it is that I do as a writer to people who will never understand it anyway because they’re not writers, and that’s that.
+I tried to explain the difference between what I write and who I am and what fiction is because you’d be stunned at how many people don’t grasp the definition of fiction, versus the reality of me as a person, and so many other things that I have heard other writers talk about too.

 All of that nonsense took up a lot of time.
-I won’t say that I did not learn anything from it but the bottom line was a wake-up moment that goes something like this… Wait a minute, what am I doing?
-I know a how to do this, I know how to write.
+I won’t say that I did not learn anything from it, but the bottom line was a wake-up moment that goes something like this… Wait a minute, what am I doing?
+I know how to do this.
+I know how to write.

 And that is the one thing that no writer can ever afford to forget or lose, their unabashed belief in their own ability to write.

-1. Believe in yourself as a writer, i.e., I know can write.
+1. Believe in yourself as a writer, i.e., I know I can write.

 2. Use everything.

-I have forty-five years of vast personal knowledge on a great number of subjects that many, in other fields, would deem trivial but as a writer, is a golden wellspring from which I must never be afraid to draw.
+I have forty-five years of vast personal knowledge on a great number of subjects that many, in other fields, would deem trivial, but as a writer, is a golden wellspring from which I must never be afraid to draw.
 Do you know noir?
 Do you understand horror?
 Can you be subtle?
 Can you be bold?
 Blunt?
-You have to use all of it, everything you have, everything you know about pull top beer cans and NASA’s future plans to travel to Mars.
-Don’t stop yourself from using something because it’s out of a certain genre or you think it is or maybe no one has heard that song in forty years and or you’re worried that people will think you’re old or uncool or out of touch with the present because if that is the song that is playing on the radio everywhere a character goes in the story then it is.
-You have to use everything and not worry about what other people are going to think of it or make of it or try to make of it, to paraphrase Eleanor Roosevelt, you’ll be damned if you do, and damned if you don’t but if you’re coming from a genuine place of “being yourself” chances are it will work itself out.
+Do you know who sang the original version of Crimson and Clover ( Tommy James and the Shondells and yes, I knew it off the top of my head and yes, I googled to check but not long ago I wouldn’t have had to and that’s what I’m getting back to, or at.)
+You have to use all of it, everything you have.
+Everything you know about pull top beer cans and NASA’s future plans to travel to Mars.
+Don’t stop yourself from using something because it’s out of a certain genre or you think it is, or maybe no one has heard that song in forty years and or you’re worried that people will think you’re old or uncool or out of touch with the present because if that is the song that is playing on the radio everywhere a character goes in the story, then it is.
+You have to use everything and not worry about what other people are going to think of it or make of it or try to make of it, to paraphrase Eleanor Roosevelt, you’ll be damned if you do, and damned if you don’t but if you’re coming from a genuine place of “being yourself” chances are you’ll be okay.

-4. Publishing, if I had those answers I’d have three published novels.
-4. Never stop learning. ( I can write but I don’t know everything.
-Yeah.
-Okay.)
+4. Publishing, if I had those answers, I’d have three published novels.
+4. Never stop learning. ( I can really write, but I don’t know everything, yeah, okay.)

 5. There are no rules for writing a poem.
-If you want to write a particular kind of poem well then, yes, there are rules but otherwise, there are no rules for writing a poem.
-Poetry is the art of the commoner, and good poetry even more so, do not let anyone pollute it for you with over education or intellectualization. ( Don’t be a afraid to make up a word now and then.)
+If you want to write a particular kind of poem well, then, yes, there are rules, but otherwise, there are no rules for writing a poem.
+Poetry is the art of the commoner, and good poetry even more so, do not let anyone pollute it for you with over education or intellectualize.

 6. Is this a story that I am proud of?